Akurateco

 Acquirer Mark-Up

 Acquirer mark-up is a part of a discount fee that is paid to the acquirer.
 For the most part, the acquirer mark-up also includes the payment processor’s fee.
+This element is central to the how do payment processors make money question, as a portion of that markup often goes to the processor as profit.
 The acquirer mark-up may differ a lot according to business and transaction type, processing volume, etc. The trial calculation complicates by the fact that many options of services are available for the merchant.
 Certain merchant services offer a commission per transaction, some once per month, and others impose both per the supplied services.

 Alternatively, you could lease a white-label payment infrastructure from an established software provider.
 This option provides access to a fully functional, end-to-end payment platform with pre-built technologies and integrations, often at a much lower cost than building a solution in-house.
 A leased solution is typically ready to use within a few weeks or months, allowing for faster deployment.
 However, it may not offer the same degree of flexibility, customization, or control as a self-developed platform.

 If you’re considering entering the payment service provider (PSP) market, explore our recent ebook, which includes insights from renowned payments expert Dwayne Gefferie and Akurateco’s founder and CTO, Andrew Riabchuk.
 In it, they share expert strategies for launching and scaling a payment business, covering both self-developed and leased infrastructure options.
+The ebook also highlights what future merchant payment processors should consider when selecting their business model and technology stack.
 Check it out below.